DevMountain/node-drills/README.md

 - Test your middleware.
 If you try to hit the admin endpoints without logging in first, you should see an empty response and your `forbidden` or `unauthorized` status code.
 If you log in first, the request will be completed.

 ### App 10 - The Whole Shebang
-If you have time, create a whole front to back app that uses and Angular front end rather than Postman.
+If you have time, create a whole front to back app that uses an Angular front end rather than Postman.